ChrisWhealy/edge-cdn-store/docs/explanation.md

    This demo does not use a proxy context.

 * ***`upstream_peer`***<br>
-   The purpose of this function is to calculate how to communicate with the upstream server.
+   By examining the contents of the incoming request, this function calculates how to communicate with the upstream server.
-   It does this by examining the contents of the incoming request.

    In this case, it first fetches the HTTP header `Host`.
    Then it works out how to communicate with the upstream server by first looking for the value of the pseudo-header `:scheme`.